 - RAZR 4502 - Field Experience (2 credits)

-Required GPA: Earn a grade of “B” (3.0) or better in each undergraduate course used to satisfy the minor, and maintain a 2.5 cumulative GPA.
+Earn a grade of "B" (3.0) or better in each undergraduate course used to satisfy the minor, maintain a 3.0 cumulative GPA, and 3.0 or better in each RAZR course.

 You’ll come to NSU with a potentially brilliant and curious mind destined for success.
 Through the Razor’s Edge Research Program, you’ll learn to channel that intelligence and become a future leader in the world of research.